AgenttiX/windows-scripts/README.md

 # windows-scripts
-A collection of Windows scripts I've found userful
+A collection of Windows scripts I've found useful

 ## Installation instructions
 These installation instructions are for users that have not used command line before.